EricStratton/PlacesBeen.Solution/README.md

 1. Download this repository by clicking the "Clone or Download" button
 2. Navigate to the folder where it downloaded
-3. Now open your terminal and navigate to Bakery.Solution > Bakery.Tests
+3. Now open your terminal and navigate to PlacesBeen.Solution > PlacesBeen.Tests
 4. Type in `dotnet restore` to download necessary packages
 5. Then type in `dotnet run` to run the application
+6. Navigate to localhost:5000
 6. Congratulations, this is the program!
-7. To get an output, enter 3 values one-at-a-time
+7. Follow the UI to enter data into the program

 ## Specs